syncfusion-content/java-file-format-docs/java-file-formats/Upgrade/how-to-upgrade.md

 ---
 layout: post
-title: Upgrading Syncfusion Java FileFormats installer to a latest version - Syncfusion
+title: Upgrading Syncfusion FileFormats installer to a latest version - Syncfusion
-description: Learn here about the how upgrade Syncfusion Java FileFormats installer to a latest version from website and control panel.
+description: Learn here about the how upgrade Syncfusion FileFormats installer to a latest version from website and control panel.
 platform: java-file-formats
 control: Essential Studio
 documentation: ug